Consumer price inflation, UK: January 2025

 4. Latest movements in CPIH inflation

-The CPIH all services index rose by 5.6% in the 12 months to September 2024, down from 5.9% in August.
-The largest downward contributions to the change in the annual rate came from travel and transport services, particularly passenger transport by air.
+The CPIH all services index rose by 5.8% in the year to January 2025, up from 5.4% in December 2024.
+This is the highest rate since August 2024, and the largest upward contributions to the change in the annual rate came from transport services (particularly passenger transport by air) and miscellaneous and other services (particularly education).

 Figure 6 shows the extent to which the distinct categories of goods and services have contributed to the overall annual CPIH inflation rate over the last two years.
 The contribution of each category to the annual rate depends on the price movement in that category as well as its weight, which is updated annually.